bbk-pij-2012-20/JavaExercises/12_CONCURRENCY/6_immutability/Readme.md

 ---

-Approach no.2, making MutableIDCard immutable.
+In order to take a different approach (such as described above as no.2), I make the mutable objects immutable, as follows:

 The mutable fields of Date and BufferedImage are made final.

-The synchronized keywords and block are removed from MutableIDCard and DataGenerator.
+The synchronized keywords are removed and the synchronized block are removed from MutableIDCard and DataGenerator.